NinjaBearStudioTech/Documentation/Writerside/topics/bot/bot_controller_and_data.md

 This allows multiple bots to safely share the same configuration without duplicating data or code.

+### Creating a Bot Setup

+A Bot Setup Asset can be created in either of the following ways:

+- From the Content Browser: Ninja Bear Studio → Ninja Bot → **Bot Setup**
+- By creating a Data Asset directly from `UNinjaBotSetupDataAsset`

 ### Brain Configuration

 The Bot Data Asset defines which **decision system** is used as the bot's brain.
 Ninja Bot supports multiple brain types,